rodatboat/autoVocab/README.md

  ##

- I do not advice you use this script, use at your own risk.
+ I do not advice you use this bot, use at your own risk.
 Vocabulary.com and poe.com will detect you eventually and suspend your accounts.